drhelius/Gearsystem/README.md

 Gearsystem is a cross-platform Sega Master System / Game Gear / SG-1000 emulator written in C++ that runs on iOS, Raspberry Pi, macOS, Windows, Linux and RetroArch.

+This is an open source project with its ongoing development made possible thanks to the support by these awesome [backers](backers.md).

 Please, consider [sponsoring](https://github.com/sponsors/drhelius) and following me on [Twitter](https://twitter.com/drhelius) for updates.

 ----------